Partron1/Partron1/README.md

 Data & BI Analysis | Climate Tech | AI Workflow Automations | Program Management

 ### About Me
 Hi, I’m Francis🙋a Sustainability Analyst 🤖 passionate about turning data into smarter, more sustainable decisions.
-I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help Small and medium businesses drive both business performance and climate resilience.
-Currently the Head of Events and City Leads (Africa) at 4Ward Earth (volunteer role), leading the design and execution of climate-focused initiatives across multiple African cities.
+I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help Small and Medium businesses drive both business performance and climate resilience.
+Currently the Head of Events and City Leads (Africa) at 4Ward Earth, leading the design and execution of climate-focused initiatives across multiple African cities.

 ### Educational Background:
 BSc.
 Biochemistry🧬🦠🔬